sonic-net/DASH/documentation/general/design/dash-architecture-view.md

   - **SmartSwitches**.
 A smart switch is a type of managed switch with only a select number of options for management.
 It may only provide functionality to configure a handful of settings.
   - **SmartAppliances**.
 An (SDN) appliance is a multi-tenant network appliance.
-It will have multiple cards; 1 card will have multiple machines or bare-metal servers), which supports Virtual Ports.
+It will have multiple cards; one card has multiple machines or bare-metal servers, which supports Virtual Ports.
-    These can map to policy buckets corresponding to customer workloads, example: Virtual Machines, Bare Metal servers.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x,
   when compared to implementations that make extensive use of a generic software stack approach (compromising performance for flexibility).
 This flexibility